holgerroth/NVFlare/research/auto-fl-research/templates/literature_loop.md

 - Both scheduler rows were finalized as `discard`; `cosine_lr_eta_min_factor=0.00015` remains active for the SAM stack.
 - Weight-decay bracket under SAM missed: `weight_decay=4e-4` scored 0.920100 and `6e-4` scored 0.918300.
 - Both weight-decay rows were finalized as `discard`; `weight_decay=5e-4` remains active for the SAM stack.
+- Client-momentum bracket under SAM missed: `momentum=0.9125` scored 0.921700 and `0.9375` scored 0.919900.
+- Both client-momentum rows were finalized as `discard`; `momentum=0.925` remains active for the SAM stack.

 ---